 - Alternative materials or processes for more efficient use of finite resources,

 - Drugs to treat the chronically ill, and

 - Solutions arising from issues related to the world’s aging population.

-You do not have to compromise on returns when investing in SI funds.
-From a pure macroeconomic perspective there are few drivers of long-term global growth as important as population expansion, rising living standards and increasing urbanization.
+You do not have to compromise on returns when investing in sustainable investment funds.
+From a purely macroeconomic perspective, there are few drivers of long-term global growth as important as population expansion, rising living standards, and increasing urbanization.
 We believe that companies operating in this arena will only become more competitive and profitable, making them a wise investment choice.